jimhigson/oboe.js-website/content/why.md

 Why use Oboe.js?
 ================

+Oboe.js is a Javascript tool for loading JSON using streaming that runs under Node.js and web browsers.
+This page looks at why streaming is a good thing.

 Downloading REST resources
 --------------------------

-Let's start with the standard pattern found on most AJAX-powered sites.
+Let's start by looking at the standard pattern found on most AJAX-powered sites.
 We have a client-side web application and a service that it goes to for data.
 The page isn't updated until the response completes.